Last updated: February 2, 2026

 3.1.
 Identifying overbought and oversold levels

-The first Schaff Trend Cycle strategy is uses standard zones, but they are a bit wider than the RSI’s 70/30:
+The first Schaff Trend Cycle strategy uses standard zones, but they are a bit wider than the RSI’s 70/30:

 • Oversold conditions: Below 25.